samflab/Emoji-Interpreter/README.md

 # Emoji Interpreter
-Created with CodeSandbox for the first time
+Created with CodeSandbox for the first time.
+Demo Link : https://n6gls.csb.app/
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).